istio/istio.io/content/en/docs/ops/configuration/extensibility/wasm-module-distribution/index.md

          type_urls: [ "type.googleapis.com/envoy.extensions.filters.http.wasm.v3.Wasm"]
 {{< /text >}}

-The second `EnvoyFilter` resource provides configuration for the filter, which is composed as an `EXTENSION_CONFIG` patch and will be distributed to the proxy as an Envoy [`Extension Configuration`](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/extension) (ECDS) resource.
+The second `EnvoyFilter` provides configuration for the filter, which is an `EXTENSION_CONFIG` patch and will be distributed to the proxy as an Envoy [`Extension Configuration`](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/extension) (ECDS) resource.
-Once this update reaches Istio agent, it will download the Wasm module file and store it at the local file system.
+Once this update reaches the Istio agent, the agent will download the Wasm module and store it in the local file system.
-If the download fails, Istio-agent will reject the `Extension Configuration` update and prevent bad Wasm filter configuration from reaching Envoy.
+If the download fails, the agent will reject the `Extension Configuration` update to protect invalid Wasm filter configuration from reaching the Envoy proxy.
+Because of this protection, with the initial fetch timeout being set to 0, the listener update will not become effective and invalid Wasm filter will not disturb the traffic.
-Most of this `EnvoyFilter` configuration is boilerplate.
-The important parts are:
+The important parts of this configuration are:

 - Wasm `vm` configuration which points to a remote Wasm module.
-- Wasm extension configuration, which is a Json string and consumed by the Wasm extension.
+- Wasm extension configuration, which is a JSON string that is consumed by the Wasm extension.

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3